apple/apple-llvm-infrastructure-tools/README.md

 #### Mapping split repo versions of llvm.org

-`git-mt-split2mono-map-llvm` maps split repo open source LLVM commits to their canonical monorepo commits.
+`git-mt-split2mono-map-llvm` maps split repo open source LLVM commits to their canonical monorepo commits, filling up the split2mono map.

-Note: this is necessary since it's not safe for `git-mt-split2mono` to just run `git-mt-llvm-svn` and `git-mt-llvm-svn2git` (leveraging `git-svn-id:`), since without checking ancestry it can't know if this is the original commit or a cherry-pick.

-FIXME: unless, is it safe to compare commit date and author date?
+Note: it's not clear if we need to use this.

+- It *looks* like we can detect cherry-picks in `git-mt-llvm-svn` by comparing the committer and author, which means it's safe for `git-mt-split2mono` to defer to `git-mt-llvm-svn` and `git-mt-llvm-svn2git` (leveraging `git-svn-id:`).
+But maybe we'll find a counterexample.
+- It *seems* like it's not valuable to explicitly map split LLVM commit histories, which would bloat the maps unnecessarily.
+But perhaps `git-mt-split2mono` is too slow without this.

 #### Dealing with downstream, split-repo branches